thkrebs/kube-pi-lab/README.md

 # Kubernetes Research Lab for Raspberry Pi clusters

-Inspired by several articles, in particular this [GitHub repository](https://github.com/jduncan-rva/kube-pi-lab), I started to build by own Kubernetes cluster using 4 Raspberry PIs 4 model B with 4 GB RAM.
+Inspired by several articles, in particular this [GitHub repository](https://github.com/jduncan-rva/kube-pi-lab), I started to build my own Kubernetes cluster using 4 Raspberry PIs 4 model B with 4 GB RAM.

-This project's goal is to ease deployment (and re-deployment) of Kubernetes in a Raspberry Pi cluster.
+This project's goal is to make deployment (and re-deployment) of Kubernetes in a Raspberry Pi cluster a repeatable automated process.

 ## Tested Configuration & Bill of Material